LacunaOmnibus/pylacuna/docs/index.md

 ### Ideas about AI

 A simple approach might be to try to attempt the following

 - **ENUMERATE** all the actions available to the player right now.

 - **EVALUATE** all actions according to a heuristic

 - **SUGGEST** best action

 Eventually this might lead to being able to go 2 "moves" ahead, by looping it.
-Maybe...
+Maybe... that requires simulating a lot more of the game itself.

 #### Enumerate all actions
 Not sure how to do this.
 I guess we can check for upgrading every building, building every new building, demolishing every building, building every ship, sending every ship, doing every mission, buying every trade, ...
 The list of actions is huge.
 We will need to restrict it at first to be manageable.